dhmit/urop/src/2_git_install_setup.md

 Click `Install` to finish installing Git onto your computer.
 Once it is finished, you can move on to the **Create a GitHub Account** section.

 ### Mac Users
-After you have downloaded the installer file, run the file.
+After you have downloaded the installer file from [Git's website](https://git-scm.com), run the file.
 If you get an error saying that the file is from an unidentified developer, you should hold "Control" while clicking on the file, and then select "Open".

 ![](./images/git/mac_force_open.png)